Hello art fans!

 …

 Now, to be clear, I’m not saying by any means that all Hockney’s work is bad, but I do agree with the writer’s position about the works in this exhibition.
 In light of my own experiences in the last year or so using an iPad and stylus to create many of my works I was disappointed to see the writer blame the technology for the quality of work, rather than the creator of said work.
-Given the amazing creations by artists with little at their disposal, including brilliant creators who recycle waste plastic for use as their medium, it seems silly to blame the tools in this case.
+Given the amazing creations by artists with little at their disposal,

 It’s also a real disappointment to see another white male artist receive the automatic accolade of a Royal Academy exhibition purely on the strength of his name and past fame, rather than the quality of the work created.
 So many wonderful artists abound and particularly in the aftermath of lockdown it would be far more interesting to see an exhibition of what ordinary artists have created during this weird time.